fis/aoc/docs/2022-notes.md

-The solution (which adds "wait times" in the tracking to handle mismatched arrival times) does find the correct solution, but is horribly complicated, and takes forever (3.3 seconds) to run.
+The solution (which adds "wait times" in the tracking to handle mismatched arrival times) does find the correct solution, but is horribly complicated, and takes quite long (0.55 seconds) to run.
 I may return to it eventually.
 Or not.

 The one silver lining in the whole thing is that, as a graph problem, we can plot the example with GraphViz.
 In the following, the ignored zero-flow-rate